 Black start service is required for the reliable restoration of the grid following a blackout.
-Black start service is the ability of a generating unit to start without an outside electrical supply, or the demonstrated ability of a generating unit to automatically remain operating at reduced levels when disconnected from
+Black start service is the ability of a generating unit to start without an outside electrical supply, or the demonstrated ability of a generating unit to automatically remain operating at reduced levels when disconnected from the grid (automatic load rejection or ALR).
+Although PJM has raised the issue, there are no firm fuel requirements for black start units.

-PJM does not have a market to provide black start service, but compensates black start resource owners on the basis of cost of service rates defined in the tariff.101
+PJM does not have a market to provide black start service, but compensates black start resource owners on the basis of cost of service rates defined in the tariff.